ietf-scitt/charter/ietf-scitt-charter.md

 3. Standardize the Transparent Registry requirements to generate homogenity across multiple supply chains

-4. Supply Chain Receipts
+4. Supply Chain Receipts : TO DO

-5. Supply Chain Auditor
+5. Supply Chain Auditor: TO DO

-6. Notary
+6. Notary: TO DO

+7. Standardize external API provided to various actors to interact with the Supply Chain Ecosystem.
+Also standardize inter-component messages between supply chain building blocks.